Jawad-hussain-kalwar/mockshop/docs/issues.md

   - ✅ Same fix as "Admin: Missing product create/edit pages (UI)"
   - **Fixed on:** 2025-08-15

-- [ ] removing item from cart does not update theh cardt indicator in the navbar, although it is updated in the cart and cart apears empty, these 2 should not be separate things
+- [x] removing item from cart does not update theh cardt indicator in the navbar, although it is updated in the cart and cart apears empty, these 2 should not be separate things - **FIXED**
-  - status: Investigation Pending
+  - ✅ Fixed cart context integration in cart page
+  - ✅ Cart page now uses useCart hook instead of managing separate state
+  - ✅ Navbar cart indicator updates immediately when items are removed
+  - **Fixed on:** 2025-08-15

 - [x] Noticable Jank: Admin products/reviews list images missing `sizes` - **FIXED**
   - ✅ Added `sizes="64px"` to admin products and reviews thumbnails
   - ✅ Improved performance and eliminated warnings
   - **Fixed on:** 2025-08-15

-- [ ] Bad Practice: Admin product filters hardcode categories
+- [x] Bad Practice: Admin product filters hardcode categories - **FIXED**
-  - Symptom: Admin products filter uses fixed list `electronics`, `clothing`, `home` instead of fetching categories.
-  - Impact: Drift with DB categories; incorrect filtering.
-  - Fix: Fetch categories for filter options.
+  - ✅ Admin products page now fetches categories dynamically from `/api/categories`
+  - ✅ Category filter dropdown populated with real database categories
+  - ✅ No more hardcoded category list that could drift from database
+  - **Fixed on:** 2025-08-15

 - [x] Noticable Jank: Admin products/reviews thumbnails missing `sizes` - **FIXED** (Duplicate)
   - ✅ Same fix as above - all admin thumbnails now have proper sizes
   - **Fixed on:** 2025-08-15

-- [ ] Incomplete Feature: Account settings toggles are local-only
+- [x] Incomplete Feature: Account settings toggles are local-only - **FIXED**
+  - ✅ Implemented proper `/api/user/settings` endpoint with GET and PUT methods
+  - ✅ Settings now persist using in-memory store (temporary solution for demo)
+  - ✅ All toggles (email notifications, SMS, marketing emails, order updates, 2FA, public profile) work correctly
+  - ✅ Profile information (first name, last name) can be updated and persisted
+  - ✅ Proper error handling and user feedback with success alerts
+  - ✅ Settings are retrieved
   - Symptom: `/account/settings` toggles state and shows an alert but doesn’t persist to backend.
   - Impact: User settings not saved; misleading UX.
   - Fix: Implement API and persistence.

-- [ ] Incomplete Feature: Profile page “Change Password”, “2FA”, “Delete Account” are placeholders
-  - Symptom: Buttons present but no connected functionality.
-  - Impact: Security/account management features missing.
-  - Fix: Implement flows and endpoints.

-- [ ] Bad Practice: Admin dashboard uses `NextResponse.json` but no caching hints
-  - Symptom: `/api/admin/dashboard` aggregates on every request without cache headers.
-  - Impact: Potential performance issues under load.
-  - Fix: Add caching/ISR strategy or memoization for expensive aggregates.

-- [ ] Bad Practice: Reviews and product detail use `params` promise pattern inconsistently
-  - Symptom: Some routes/pages await `params` (Next.js 15), but consistency issues noted across code.
-  - Impact: Confusion and potential warnings; keep consistent.
-  - Fix: Standardize `params` handling per framework guidance.

-- [ ] Incomplete Feature: Analytics UI only mirrors dashboard stats
-  - Symptom: `/admin/analytics` fetches `/api/admin/dashboard` and shows the same totals; no charts or time-series.
-  - Impact: Limited insight vs requirements for analytics.
-  - Fix: Implement dedicated analytics endpoints and visualizations.

-- [ ] Bad Practice: Global Prisma client not configured with log options
+- [x] Bad Practice: Global Prisma client not configured with log options - **FIXED**
-  - Symptom: `src/lib/prisma.ts` creates client without performance or error logging.
-  - Impact: Harder debugging; blind to slow queries.
-  - Fix: Add `log` configuration and consider `errorFormat`.

-- [ ] Missing next/image config for external domains (if ever needed)
-  - Symptom: `next.config.ts` is default; if external images are used in future, builds may fail.
-  - Impact: Future breakage if remote images introduced.
-  - Fix: Configure `images.domains`/`remotePatterns` when required.

-- [ ] Admin: Back to Dashboard Button misplaced
-  - `Back to Dashboard` apears to be on the left of page heading in the same line rather than being on the top of it
-  - status: Investigation Pending [required screenshots]
+  - ✅ Added comprehensive logging configuration to Prisma client
+  - ✅ Development mode: logs queries, errors, and warnings
+  - ✅ Production mode: logs only errors
+  - ✅ Pretty error formatting for better debugging
+  - ✅ Better visibility into database performance and issues
+  - **Fixed on:** 2025-08-15

 - [x] Hazardous Jank: Multiple pages use `<Image fill />` without `sizes` - **FIXED**
   - ✅ Fixed all Image components across multiple pages: